hannahmre/OOP-Chatbot/README.md

 For more information about importing and exporting dialog skills you can visit this [link].

+#### Embedding your chatbot
 After editing the chatbot you will need to embed your chatbot into the webpage following [these instructions].

 Specifically, you will need to replace integrationID, region, and serviceInstanceID on lines 124-126 of chatbot.html with the information from your IBM Watson Assistant service.